techidaily/site-android-pokemon-go/source/_posts/in-2024-what-legendaries-are-in-pokemon-platinum-on-xiaomi-redmi-12-5g-drfone-by-drfone-virtual-android.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://youtube-tips.techidaily.com/est-youtube-to-mp3-converters-free-download-onlinewinmac/"><u>[New] Best YouTube to MP3 Converters Free Download [Online/Win/Mac]</u></a></li>
-<li><a href="https://youtube-docs.techidaily.com/ed-speedy-workshop-converting-your-visuals-into-stellar-youtube-pics-for-2024/"><u>[Updated] Speedy Workshop Converting Your Visuals Into Stellar YouTube Pics for 2024</u></a></li>
-<li><a href="https://graphic-issues.techidaily.com/counteracting-screen-shimmer-on-surface-pro-7/"><u>Counteracting Screen Shimmer on Surface Pro 7</u></a></li>
-<li><a href="https://facebook-video-content.techidaily.com/crafting-success-on-facebook-a-beginners-and-pro-guide-compilation-for-2024/"><u>Crafting Success on Facebook A Beginner's & Pro Guide Compilation for 2024</u></a></li>
-<li><a href="https://win-amazing.techidaily.com/efficient-methods-to-get-your-nvme-drivers-upgraded-for-windows-systems/"><u>Efficient Methods to Get Your NVMe Drivers Upgraded for Windows Systems</u></a></li>
-<li><a href="https://android-location.techidaily.com/getting-the-pokemon-go-gps-signal-not-found-11-error-in-motorola-edge-40-neo-drfone-by-drfone-virtual/"><u>Getting the Pokemon Go GPS Signal Not Found 11 Error in Motorola Edge 40 Neo | Dr.fone</u></a></li>
-<li><a href="https://change-location.techidaily.com/how-to-fix-androidprocessmedia-has-stopped-on-samsung-galaxy-a14-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>How to Fix Android.Process.Media Has Stopped on Samsung Galaxy A14 5G | Dr.fone</u></a></li>
-<li><a href="https://screen-mirror.techidaily.com/in-2024-guide-to-mirror-your-infinix-hot-40-to-other-android-devices-drfone-by-drfone-android/"><u>In 2024, Guide to Mirror Your Infinix Hot 40 to Other Android devices | Dr.fone</u></a></li>
+<li><a href="https://facebook-video-content.techidaily.com/new-the-future-of-televising-social-media-for-2024/"><u>[New] The Future of Televising Social Media for 2024</u></a></li>
+<li><a href="https://hardware-help.techidaily.com/hp-pagewide-pro-477dw-driver-update-for-windows-11108-free-download-links/"><u>HP PageWide Pro 477DW Driver Update for Windows 11/10/8 - Free Download Links</u></a></li>
-<li><a href="https://android-pokemon-go.techidaily.com/in-2024-how-to-come-up-with-the-best-pokemon-team-on-xiaomi-redmi-13c-drfone-by-drfone-virtual-android/"><u>In 2024, How to Come up With the Best Pokemon Team On Xiaomi Redmi 13C? | Dr.fone</u></a></li>
+<li><a href="https://android-pokemon-go.techidaily.com/in-2024-can-i-use-itools-gpx-file-to-catch-the-rare-pokemon-on-oppo-a56s-5g-drfone-by-drfone-virtual-android/"><u>In 2024, Can I use iTools gpx file to catch the rare Pokemon On Oppo A56s 5G | Dr.fone</u></a></li>
-<li><a href="https://android-pokemon-go.techidaily.com/in-2024-latest-way-to-get-shiny-meltan-box-in-pokemon-go-mystery-box-on-xiaomi-redmi-13c-drfone-by-drfone-virtual-android/"><u>In 2024, Latest way to get Shiny Meltan Box in Pokémon Go Mystery Box On Xiaomi Redmi 13C | Dr.fone</u></a></li>
+<li><a href="https://android-pokemon-go.techidaily.com/in-2024-detailed-guide-of-ispoofer-for-pogo-installation-on-asus-rog-phone-7-drfone-by-drfone-virtual-android/"><u>In 2024, Detailed guide of ispoofer for pogo installation On Asus ROG Phone 7 | Dr.fone</u></a></li>
+<li><a href="https://some-knowledge.techidaily.com/in-2024-full-guide-to-vscos-camera-app/"><u>In 2024, Full Guide to VSCO's Camera App</u></a></li>
-<li><a href="https://android-pokemon-go.techidaily.com/in-2024-pokemon-go-error-12-failed-to-detect-location-on-xiaomi-redmi-note-13-pro-5g-drfone-by-drfone-virtual-android/"><u>In 2024, Pokemon Go Error 12 Failed to Detect Location On Xiaomi Redmi Note 13 Pro 5G? | Dr.fone</u></a></li>
+<li><a href="https://android-pokemon-go.techidaily.com/in-2024-how-and-where-to-find-a-shiny-stone-pokemon-for-oppo-f25-pro-5g-drfone-by-drfone-virtual-android/"><u>In 2024, How and Where to Find a Shiny Stone Pokémon For Oppo F25 Pro 5G? | Dr.fone</u></a></li>
-<li><a href="https://android-pokemon-go.techidaily.com/in-2024-the-most-useful-tips-for-pokemon-go-ultra-league-on-infinix-hot-30i-drfone-by-drfone-virtual-android/"><u>In 2024, The Most Useful Tips for Pokemon Go Ultra League On Infinix Hot 30i | Dr.fone</u></a></li>
+<li><a href="https://android-pokemon-go.techidaily.com/in-2024-how-to-get-and-use-pokemon-go-promo-codes-on-tecno-spark-20c-drfone-by-drfone-virtual-android/"><u>In 2024, How to Get and Use Pokemon Go Promo Codes On Tecno Spark 20C | Dr.fone</u></a></li>
-<li><a href="https://android-pokemon-go.techidaily.com/in-2024-what-pokemon-evolve-with-a-dawn-stone-for-zte-blade-a73-5g-drfone-by-drfone-virtual-android/"><u>In 2024, What Pokémon Evolve with A Dawn Stone For ZTE Blade A73 5G? | Dr.fone</u></a></li>
+<li><a href="https://android-pokemon-go.techidaily.com/in-2024-which-pokemon-can-evolve-with-a-moon-stone-for-oppo-a58-4g-drfone-by-drfone-virtual-android/"><u>In 2024, Which Pokémon can Evolve with a Moon Stone For Oppo A58 4G? | Dr.fone</u></a></li>
-<li><a href="https://android-pokemon-go.techidaily.com/pokemon-go-no-gps-signal-heres-every-possible-solution-on-itel-p55-5g-drfone-by-drfone-virtual-android/"><u>Pokemon Go No GPS Signal?
-Heres Every Possible Solution On Itel P55 5G | Dr.fone</u></a></li>
-<li><a href="https://android-pokemon-go.techidaily.com/preparation-to-beat-giovani-in-pokemon-go-for-infinix-hot-40-drfone-by-drfone-virtual-android/"><u>Preparation to Beat Giovani in Pokemon Go For Infinix Hot 40 | Dr.fone</u></a></li>
-<li><a href="https://win11.techidaily.com/streamlining-your-file-explorer-by-omitting-onedrive/"><u>Streamlining Your File Explorer by Omitting OneDrive</u></a></li>
-<li><a href="https://android-pokemon-go.techidaily.com/the-definitive-guide-to-stellar-video-repair-software-for-windows-and-mac-users/"><u>The Definitive Guide to Stellar Video Repair Software for Windows and Mac Users</u></a></li>
+<li><a href="https://win11.techidaily.com/resetting-copy-and-paste-on-common-browsers-for-pcs/"><u>Resetting Copy & Paste on Common Browsers for PCs</u></a></li>
+<li><a href="https://common-error.techidaily.com/solution-how-to-resolve-vac-could-not-confirm-your-gaming-activity/"><u>Solution: How to Resolve 'VAC Could Not Confirm Your Gaming Activity'</u></a></li>
+<li><a href="https://win-updates.techidaily.com/the-troublesome-consequences-of-graphics-card-failures-insights-from-yl-software-analysis/"><u>The Troublesome Consequences of Graphics Card Failures: Insights From YL Software Analysis</u></a></li>
+<li><a href="https://android-pokemon-go.techidaily.com/top-15-augmented-reality-games-like-pokemon-go-to-play-on-gionee-f3-pro-drfone-by-drfone-virtual-android/"><u>Top 15 Augmented Reality Games Like Pokémon GO To Play On Gionee F3 Pro | Dr.fone</u></a></li>
+<li><a href="https://tech-savvy.techidaily.com/unlock-new-possibilities-apple-developers-benefit-from-enhanced-ai-powered-tools-gratis/"><u>Unlock New Possibilities: Apple Developers Benefit From Enhanced AI-Powered Tools - Gratis!</u></a></li>
 </ul></div>